-Federal procurement, built by an SDVOSB
+Federal procurement, built for small-business contractors

 Federal Biddingby Guspora